-- · Title of manuscript

-- Full name of all authors; underline the family/last name, e.g. Lekhraj Rampal, Chih Kong Tong, Fazila Hanis Hashim

-- Full postal address of all authors' institutions

-- Details of corresponding author

-- o Name of corresponding author
+- Title of manuscript - Full name of all authors; underline the family/last name, - e.g. Lekhraj Rampal, Chih-Kong Tong, Fazila Hanis Hashim - Full postal address of all authors' institutions - Details of the corresponding author - o Designation and Name of the corresponding author - o Contact details: email, telephone and fax number

-- o full address with postal/zip code

-- o email, telephone and fax number

-Please refer to sample of 'Title Page' that could be obtained from 'Instruction & Forms' tab
+Please refer to the sample of 'Title Page' that could be obtained from 'Instruction & Forms' tab

 Note: Persons designated as authors should have participated sufficiently in the work to justify authorship.
-Kindly refer to the section on authorship in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, available at www.icmje.org.
+Kindly refer to the section on authorship in the Uniform Requirements for Manuscripts

+Submitted to Biomedical Journals, available at www.icmje.org.
 The Editor may require authors to justify the assignment of authorship